anyscale/madewithml.github.io/docs/mlops-course.md

 It's extremely difficult to learn most things on our own, let alone a complicated and fast-paced topic like MLOps.
 This is why I made all of the [content](#basics) completely free so we can see the quality of what we'll learn.
 The paid course is all about going through this content in just a few weeks with a small, highly motivated cohort.
 We'll have interactive lectures, assignments, readings, discussions and of course, it's all 100% project based so we actually learn how to apply everything we learn.

 > Learning this content will set us up for where ML is headed and because we focus on the foundations, the intuition we'll develop is everlasting and we'll be equipped to adapt to this ever-changing space.

-### What is the time commitment for the course?

-6 hours/week for 4 weeks, part-time and virtual.
-The lectures and discussions will take place <u>Saturdays and Sunday from 8-11 am PST</u>.
-We highly recommend you attend all of them because they're highly interactive.
-But they will be recorded in the event you miss one or two days.
-We will also have small assignments and readings which must be done on your own time so we can discuss them during the live sessions.

-> We will also have impromptu help sessions, discussions, etc. during the week as the cohort needs it but these will be optional.

 ### What are there prerequisites?